brycewray/hugo-site/content/posts/2020/12/cache-busting-eleventy-take-two.md

 - The aforementioned interim solution---which involves appending a query string to the `index.css` file name, resulting in a name like `index.css?v=1604094309`---isn't advisable because "URL parameters can get discarded anywhere in the file journey."
 - The ideal result (although even this article counseled for something easier) is that the final CSS file name is built from hashing of the *contents*.

 The latter is as opposed to a *timestamp*-based approach, in which the file name's extra segment comes from a [Unix timestamp](https://www.epochconverter.com) corresponding to the file's last-modified date and time.
 At first, when I was just playing around with things locally, I thought a timestamp actually *would* be the answer.
-Indeed, I figured that all I had to do was write some build-time code that would add up all the imported CSS files’ Unix timestamps and somehow affix that to the `index` part of the final CSS name.
+Indeed, I figured that all I had to do was write some build-time code that would add up all the imported CSS files' Unix timestamps and somehow affix that to the `index` part of the final CSS name.
 If none of the files changed, the combined timestamps wouldn't change; so, I wondered, why wouldn't that get the job done?

 Well, after I had just such code running, it took only a couple of online tests for me to see why.